250-304-5793

 Cyber-Counselling

-All clinical services are provided virtually by telephone or through a secured clinical platform for telehealth (video) sessions through Jane App.
+Services are provided virtually by telephone or through a secured clinical platform for telehealth (video) sessions through Jane App and are accessible to anyone throughout the province of British Columbia.

 E-Mental Health is the use of any form of technology to provide counselling services.
 Benefits can include: Physical Distancing: we can meet safely without being in the same room.
 Convenience: We can meet from the comfort of your home or any other location without a need for you to travel to an office.
 Effectiveness: Research shows that virtual services are as effective as in-person.